This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The private yacht tour by a company named Naam.
+There are plenty of water-based activities on the island of Langkawi, but we recommend you take a boat tour to really experience the beauty of the island and its landscape.
 There are many options, but for families, the four-hour sunset tour is the best.
 It gives the family an opportunity to see the beautiful coastline and the diverse topography of Langkawi.

-The captain and its awesome crew also give the passengers some information on what they’re seeing and also give them some fun time by letting them jump off from the boat and swim in the beautifully clear, warm water.
+The captain and its awesome crew also give the passengers some information on what they’re seeing and also give them some fun time by letting them jump off the boat and swim in the beautifully clear, warm water.

 The staff on board are all very professional and make sure everyone is always safe during this session.